agensdev/darjeeling/docs/userguide.md

 Darjeeling provides both Activity and Fragment tests with useful methods for looking up and interacting with your view components.

-These are available as methods in your tests from the `DarjeelingBase` base class:
+These are available as extension methods on the activity or fragment obtained from the respective scenarios.

 ```
-button(R.id.yourButton).performClick()
+fragment.button(R.id.yourButton).performClick()
-textView(R.id.textField).text = "New text"
+fragment.textView(R.id.textField).text = "New text"
-imageView(R.id.textField).background = ...
+activity.imageView(R.id.textField).background = ...
 ```

-Please note than when performing interractions with UI components you will have to run these on the main thread.
-The `runBlocking(Dispatchers.Main)` from Kotlin Coroutines is a clean and efficient way to do this.